DIYElectronics/bbgpio/README.md

 Although it was written with the BeagleBone Black in mind, it should work with similar devices.

 ### Compilation and usage:
-To compile bbgpio into a static library, simply run
+To compile bbgpio into a static library, simply run the following from your BeagleBone's shell:

 ```
 git clone http://github.com/DIYElectronics/bbgpio
 cd bbgpio